 \section{Introduction}

-Relativistic Hydrodynamics (RH) offers an effective approach to understanding different many-body systems and in particular, the quark-gluon plasma (QGP) produced in heavy-ion collisions (HICs)~\cite{A1-Romatschke,A2-Romatschke,A3-Rezzolla,A4-Kovtun}.
-The word "effective" here means that the infinite microscopic degrees of freedom (DoF) are replaced by a few macroscopic variables such as the energy density, pressure and fluids velocity~\cite{A4-Kovtun}.
-One can regard RH as an extended version of relativistic thermodynamics which takes the out of equilibrium properties of the system into account.
+Relativistic hydrodynamics (RH) offers an effective approach to understanding different many-body systems and in particular, the quark-gluon plasma (QGP) produced in heavy-ion collisions (HICs)~\cite{A1-Romatschke, A2-Romatschke, A3-Rezzolla, A4-Kovtun}.
+The word ``effective'' here means that the infinite microscopic degrees of freedom (d.o.f's) are replaced by a few macroscopic variables such as energy density, pressure, and fluid velocity~\cite{A4-Kovtun}.
+One can regard RH as an extended version of relativistic thermodynamics in which thermodynamic quantities acquire spacetime dependency.
 It is built upon two assumptions: the existence of stable local thermodynamic states in equilibrium and the possibility of a gradient expansion around such states out of the equilibrium.
-Therefore in equilibrium, the conserved charges are written in terms of a chosen set of hydrodynamical variables that completely determine the local thermal state.
-In the zeroth-order, no derivative term appears and the resulting conservation laws describe the evolution of a perfect fluid.
-To incorporate the out of equilibrium effects one adds derivatives of the hydrodynamical variables up to an arbitrary order of truncation~\cite{A4-Kovtun}.
-If the fluid is not far from the equilibrium one anticipates that truncation of the gradient expansion at first-order might be a good approximation.
+Therefore in equilibrium, the conserved charges are written in terms of a chosen set of hydrodynamic variables that completely determine the local thermal state.
+In the zeroth order, no derivative term appears and the resulting conservation laws describe the evolution of a perfect fluid.
+To incorporate the dissipative effects one adds derivatives of the hydrodynamic variables up to an arbitrary order of truncation~\cite{A4-Kovtun}.
+If the fluid is not far from the (local) equilibrium one anticipates that truncation of the gradient expansion at first order might be a good approximation.